-Montana State University's Center for Biofilm Engineering has been a world leader in biofilm research for 30 years.
+Montana State University's Center for Biofilm Engineering has been a world leader in biofilm research for over 30 years.
 A prestigious 11-year National Science Foundation Engineering Research Center grant awarded in 1990 paved the way for the CBE's influence in the emerging field of biofilm research.
 The Center's three-fold emphasis in research, education, and industry continues to produce results and exciting opportunities for students, staff, and faculty—as well as industrial partners.

 The mission of the Center for Biofilm Engineering is to advance the frontiers of health,

 Montana State University has provided a supportive environment and a central location for the CBE's laboratories and offices in Barnard Hall.
 In turn, the CBE's focus on mentoring students provides them with the type of hands-on learning, participation in leading research, and interaction with world-class scholars that represent MSU's core values.